 Furthermore, yet another aspect is that far too many psychiatrists and other doctors are more readily inclined to prescribe drugs for nearly every malady, whether it be physical or mental illness, rather than turning to other means and methods like actually getting people to accept that the universe is an inherently unfair place and to find ways of changing the aspects of your life that you can change and dealing with those aspects you cannot change.
 While it’s not easy, doing that without the use of drugs can be done successfully.

 This particular issue of the push for drugs to solve all of the woes was brought into clear focus for me while I was going through a psychological evaluation at the Penn Foundation regarding the Depression I've been dealing with for decades and was exacerbated by the stroke I survived.
-The psychiatrist started not just recommending but effectively pushing "antidepressant" drugs as an answer to the point where I was seriously considering just how deep into the pockets of their pharmaceutical rep he was.
+The psychiatrist started not just recommending but effectively pushing "antidepressant" drugs as an answer to the point where I was seriously wondering just how deep into the pockets of their pharmaceutical rep he was.
 It took me several times of stating "No drugs!" before he finally got the hint that "No" means "No" even when I say it.
 Do people suffer from chemical imbalances in their brain leading to problems like Depression, et al?
 Yes.
-But throwing drugs at it forever rather than fining and actually fixing the problem isn't the right answer (see aforementioned transmission analogy) unless you think that profits regardless of how those profits are achieved are always the right answer, that is.
+But throwing drugs at it forever rather than finding and actually fixing the problem isn't the right answer (see aforementioned transmission analogy) unless you think that profits regardless of how those profits are achieved are always the right answer, that is.
 In this case, I certainly believe that if anyone there has a drug problem it's the psychiatrist for so stubbornly refusing to consider other options.
 One of the many issues I have with my ever starting any kind of antidepressant regimen is the fact that there's still so much trial-and-error (with far too many errors) and hit-or-miss (again, too much miss) in prescribing the drugs in the first place.
 I know this from the various friends who are currently on various antidepressants and who have been for years, a couple of whom I've personally known for a decade and more.
 I will not be a guinea pig for something that they should be able to accurately prescribe if medicine once again mattered more than profits.

 Drugs are nothing more than chemical crutches and like physical crutches should be used only when absolutely necessary.
 Crutches are meant to be temporary, not permanent “solutions”.
 The big problem I'm describing is a multifaceted reliance on drugs to solve every problem rather than trying to actually repair or cure the medical ailments, and getting active in the political ones.